azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     - Upset Users (Bar chart visualization): Average score by username between yesterday and today

-10. Invite some peers to chat and monitor the sentiments using your new, real-time dashboard.
+10. Invite some peers to chat and monitor the sentiments using your new, real-time dashboard

 ## Exercise 7: Enabling search indexing